cbuccella/everydayguide_prompt_engineering/README.md

 # promptengineering
-A Beginners Guide to Prompt Engineering
+A Beginner's Guide to Prompt Engineering